putdotio/kimo-legacy/README.rst

 **Server-Side**

 First, we need to run ``kimo-server`` on each server that makes MySQL queries.
-We need this because, ``kimo-server`` gets connections from host that runs on and provide that information to client via HTTP API.
+We need to do this because, ``kimo-server`` gets connections from the host that ``kimo-server`` runs on and provides that information to client via HTTP API.

 ::